-Media Services (706-737-1703)
+Media Services (706-737-1703) www.aug.edu/media services/

 Media Services, a part of Reese Library, is located in University Hall Room 156.
 Dedicated to serving the university's instructional technology needs, Media Services includes the Media Center, Classroom Services, Curriculum Center, (see also p.
-34), satellite conferencing and IP videoconferencing.
+35), satellite conferencing and IP videoconferencing.
 Tours and instructional training are provided for individuals and classes.
 Viewing Rooms 157 and 160 are available with state-of-the-art Surround Sound, high resolution video projection, VCR, DVD players, and a computer with Internet.